 This is the second in the “Pathway Series” of stories on Melissa Shank, an adult learner in Orlando who is pursuing her bachelor’s degree 20 years after dropping out of high school.
-Read Part 1 here, which addressed Melissa’s legal troubles during her 20’s and her enrollment at Rollins College.
-In Part 2, we check in with her after completing her first semester at Rollins.
+Read Part 1 here, which addressed Shank’s legal troubles during her 20’s and her enrollment at Rollins College.
+In Part 2, we check in after her first semester at Rollins.

 These days, Melissa Shank starts her day at one college campus and often concludes it at a different one across town.